An AI-powered Bayesian generative modeling approach for causal inference in observational studies: Results

 \subsection{Scalability}

 Scalability has become a critical requirement in causal inference, particularly for modern applications involving increasingly large and complex datasets.
-To evaluate the scalability of CausalBGM, we conducted comprehensive experiments examining its ability to handle datasets with a high number of covariates and large sample sizes.
-Our results demonstrate that CausalBGM is capable of processing datasets with over 50,000 covariates and more than 1 million samples with a reasonable computational resource, achieving reliable and consistent performance (See Appendix F).
-In contrast, many competing methods struggled or failed to handle datasets of this magnitude, highlighting the superior scalability of CausalBGM.
-We also showed the running time of CausalBGM under different sample sizes (See Appendix G).
-These findings underscore the practicality of CausalBGM in addressing the computational demands of large-scale causal inference problems in real-world applications.
+To evaluate the scalability of CausalBGM, we conducted comprehensive experiments examining its ability to handle datasets with (i) increasing the number of covariates and (ii) increasing the sample size (see Appendix~F).
+We first fixed number of covariates and increased the sample size using Imbens et al dataset.
+Only OLS, CausalEGM and CausalBGM can scale to million-sample dataset (e.g., $N=10^6$) while other approaches failed due to memory or time limitations.
+We then fixed the sample size and increased the number of covariantes from $p=50$ to $p=10{,}000$.
+In this setting, several competing methods (e.g., DML) failed to run as $p$ increased while CausalBGM demonstrated consistently strong performance across different range of covariate dimensions.
+We further showed the computational time of CausalBGM by varying sample size over orders of magnitude from $N=10^3$ to $10^6$ (See Appendix G).